lsst-dm/prompt_processing/doc/playbook.rst

   This variable is currently unused and may be removed in the future.
 * IMAGE_BUCKET: bucket containing raw images
 * CALIB_REPO: URI to repo containing calibrations (and templates)
+* LSST_DISABLE_BUCKET_VALIDATION: set this so to disable validation of S3 bucket names, allowing Ceph multi-tenant colon-separated names to be used.
 * IP_APDB: IP address or hostname and port of the APDB (see `Databases`_, below)
 * IP_REGISTRY: IP address or hostname and port of the registry database (see `Databases`_)
 * DB_APDB: PostgreSQL database name for the APDB